← Home

 • 2 goals conceded: 0 pts (neutral)

-• 3+ goals conceded: loses points per goal over, scaled by an inverse draft bonus
+• 3+ goals conceded: loses 0.25 pts per goal over threshold × inverse draft bonus

 Group stage finish